 The question is this.
 What's Mordecai doing in Susa?
 You'll recall that God raised up the Babylonians to judge His wayward people.
 He told them they would live in bondage for seventy years, and then be released to return home.
 He then raised up King Cyrus who gave the Jews their ticket home.
-But, very few returned home--less than sixty thousand.
-Most of them, simply put, chose to disobey God and stayed in Babylon.
-They chose to live out of God's will in a pagan culture.
+But, very few returned home, less than sixty thousand.
+Most of them, to put it bluntly, chose to disobey God and stayed in Babylon.
+They decided to live outside of God's will in a pagan land rather than the promised land.

 And Mordecai was one of them.
 He shouldn't have been in Susa.
-But he was--out of God's will.
+But he was.
 Does our disobedience catch God off guard?
 No way, as we'll see.